stevengharris/MarkupEditor/README.md

     * Images
     * Tables
     * Links
-4. Undo/redo

 As you might expect, then, this feature set is pretty darned close to Markdown - or at least a GitHub flavor of Markdown.
-It doesn't include a lot of things you might expect from your favorite word processor:
+And as soon as you do WYSIWYG editing, you must support undo/redo properly.
+The feature list doesn't include some things you might expect from your favorite word processor:

 * Colored text
 * Highlighting